Overview

 Next steps

-The focus is broadening to look at potential applications at other stages in the clinical pathway and in other clinical areas.
+The focus is also broadening to look at potential applications at other stages in the clinical pathway and in other clinical areas.
 These include triage of head and neck cancer and osteoporosis.